1832 United States presidential election: Barbour Democrats

-The Barbour Democratic National Convention was held in June 1832 in Staunton, Virginia.
+Virginia Democrats opposed to Van Buren's candidacy held a convention in June 1832 in Staunton, Virginia.
 Jackson was nominated for president and Philip P. Barbour for vice president.
 Barbour withdrew, but the ticket appeared on the ballot in Alabama, Georgia, Mississippi, North Carolina, and Virginia.
+Barbour's supporters in Alabama, North Carolina, and South Carolina also organized tickets.

 National Republican Party

 Soon after the Anti-Masonic Party held its national convention, supporters of Henry Clay called a national convention of the National Republican Party.
 18 of the 24 states sent delegations to the convention, which convened on December 12, 1831.
 The convention was attended by 168 delegates from eighteen states although one-fourth of the delegates were late due to winter weather.

 On the convention's fourth day, the roll call ballot for president took place.
 The chairman of the convention called the name of each delegate, who gave his vote orally.
 Clay received 155 votes, with delegate Frederick H. Shuman of North Carolina abstaining because he believed that Clay could not win and should wait until 1836.
 As additional delegates arrived, they were allowed to cast their votes for Clay, and by the end of the convention he had 167 votes to one abstention.
 A similar procedure was used for the vice-presidential ballot.
 Former Congressman John Sergeant of Pennsylvania was nominated with 64 votes to six abstentions.
 A prominent Philadelphia attorney with connections to the Second Bank of the United States and a reputation as an opponent of slavery, Sergeant gave the ticket geographical balance.